-- 1. To make the most efficient use of existing roadway facilities, Corman Park will encourage construction and demolition materials industries and regional waste management industries to locations adjacent to existing roads that have been designed and constructed to accommodate them. - 2.
-Construction and demolition materials industries and regional waste management industries shall not be permitted adjacent to Saskatoon limits unless Corman Park and Saskatoon agree that the proposal: - a. is compatible with adjacent land uses within Saskatoon; and - b. will not place pressure on Saskatoon to develop, expand or upgrade services and infrastructure. - 3.
-Construction and demolition materials industries and local and regional waste management industries shall meet all municipal and provincial regulations respecting access to and from provincial highways and other municipal roads. - 4.
-No construction and demolition materials industry shall be within 300 metres (984.25 ft) of any single family dwelling, multi-parcel country residential development, Wanuskewin Heritage Park or recreation use.
-Except for liquid waste disposal facilities, no regional waste within 457 metres (1500
+1. To make the most efficient use of existing roadway facilities, Corman Park will encourage construction and demolition materials industries and regional waste management industries to locations adjacent to existing roads that have been designed and constructed to accommodate them.

+Development Adjacent to Saskatoon 2.
+Construction and demolition materials industries and regional waste management industries shall not be permitted adjacent to Saskatoon limits unless Corman Park and Saskatoon agree that the proposal: a. is compatible with adjacent land uses within Saskatoon; and b. will not place pressure on Saskatoon to develop, expand or upgrade services and infrastructure.
+Regulations for Providing Access 3.
+Construction and demolition industries and local and regional waste management industries shall meet all municipal and provincial regulations respecting access to and from provincial highways and other municipal roads.
+Separation Distances for Construction and Demolition Materials Industries and Regional Waste Management Industries 4.
+No construction and demolition waste industry shall be located within 300m (984.25 ft) of any single family dwelling, multi-parcel country residential development, Wanuskewin Heritage Park or recreation use.
+Except for liquid waste disposal facilities, no regional waste management industry shall be located within 457m (1500 ft) of any single family dwelling, multi-parcel country residential development, Wanuskewin Heritage Park or recreational use.
+Separation Distance for Liquid Waste Disposal 5.
+No liquid waste disposal facility shall be located within 600 m (1968.50 ft) of any single family dwelling, multi-parcel country residential development, Wanuskewin Heritage Park or recreational use.
+Measuring Separation Distances 6.
+In determining proximity to a single family dwelling the separation distances shall be measured from the waste management property boundary to the foundation of the dwelling.
+Measuring Separation Distances 7.
+In determining proximity to a vacant single parcel country residential subdivision, multi-parcel country residential development, Wanuskewin Heritage Park or recreational uses, separation distances shall be measured from the waste management property boundary to the property boundary of the closest developable parcel.
+Measuring Separation Distances 8.
+In determining proximity to a single family dwelling the separation distance shall be measured from the active area of a construction and demolition materials industry facility to the foundation of the dwelling.
+Measuring Separation Distances 9.